PrincetonUniversity/STELLOPT/STELLOPT.md

 STELLOPT
 ========

-The STELLOPT code is design to optimize 3D MHD equilibria to a set of target physics parameters encompassing stellarator design and 3D equilibrium reconstruction.
+The STELLOPT code is designed to optimize 3D MHD equilibria for a set of target physics parameters encompassing stellarator design and 3D equilibrium reconstruction.
 It is currently interfaced to the [VMEC](VMEC) 3D equilibrium solver.